TEA SIDE concept. Pure and Rare Tea.

 Own Craft Shu Pu-erh Production

-The lack of Ripe Pu-erh varieties from local farmers prompted me to start our own Shu production.
-In 2013 I started to develop my own technology for fermenting pu-erh in small baskets.
-I used (and still using exclusively) Thai material from old trees.
+The lack of Ripe Pu-erh varieties from local farmers prompted us to start our own Shu production.
+In 2013 we started to develop my own technology for fermenting pu-erh in small baskets.
+We used (and still using exclusively) Thai material from old trees.

 At that time, the production of Shu from trees in small baskets was unheard of even in China.
 Now, it's gradually becoming a trendy practice, but to my knowledge, we remain the only ones who work with baskets of 5-8 kg.
 It took us years to master the technique.
 Such a small volume for fermentation allows for precise control over the process, which helps to achieve unique organoleptic properties and a recognizable signature flavor.